#CannesYouNot: Amber Heard Supporters Slam Cannes for ‘Celebrating Abusers’ Ahead of Johnny Depp Opening Night

 Though Depp remains a controversial figure whose star power has waned amid his legal battles and troubling allegations against him, the past year has marked a stunning turnaround for the former A-lister who was dropped from mega franchises, including “Fantastic Beasts” and “Pirates of the Caribbean.”
 Aside from his big opening at Cannes, news recently broke that Al Pacino will star in a film that Depp is directing, becoming his first directorial work in over 25 years; that film will also be introduced to buyers at Cannes.
 And Depp just inked a $20 million deal with Dior, Variety reported, which is the largest men’s fragrance pact of all time.

-“Jeanne du Barry” is directed by Maiwenn, who recently admitted to assault by spitting in the face of a journalist, who filed a police complaint against her earlier this year.
+“Jeanne du Barry” is directed by French filmmaker Maiwenn, who recently admitted to assaulting a journalist by spitting in their face.
+The journalist filed a police complaint against her earlier this year.

 Fremaux has also defended opening the festival with Depp’s film.
 “I don’t know about the image of Johnny Depp in the U.S.,” he said at the opening press conference.
 “To tell you the truth, in my life, I only have one rule, it’s the freedom of thinking, and the freedom of speech and acting within a legal framework … If Johnny Depp had been banned from acting in a film, or the film was banned, we wouldn’t be here talking about it.”